Greenland travel destination

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is not customary in Greenland as service charges are included in bills.
-Small tips for exceptional service in tourist areas are appreciated but optional.
+Tipping: Tipping is not expected in Greenland as service charges are included in prices.
+Small rounded-up amounts are appreciated for exceptional service but never mandatory.

 Stay Connected in Greenland